bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/lightning-history-and-everything-else.md

 Tadge Dryja: 00:33:19

 So L2 basically needs SIGHASH any pre-vout, which came from SIGHASH no input, which I think I introduced like a million years ago on IRC.
-And actually, that was my idea for instead of SegWit as a malleability fix.
+And actually, that was my idea instead of SegWit as a malleability fix.
-Like, hey, if you're not signing the input DX80, you don't care if it's modified.
+Like, hey, if you're not signing the input txid, you don't care if it's modified.
 You know, the signature still works.
 And I gave a talk about that a couple months before the Lightning Network talk.
 Because that was sort of my idea.
-And I think we started programming like, hey, assume we have a SIG hash that doesn't cover the input.
+And I think we started programming like, hey, assume we have a sighash that doesn't cover the input.
 Let's start building Lightning that way.
-And SegWit's better because there's a lot of foot guns with any pre-vouter, no input.
+And SegWit's better because there's a lot of foot guns with `ANYPREVOUT`, `NOINPUT`.
 But I still think it's a useful thing to have.
 I think it'd be really cool.
 There are risks that people screw stuff up and blah, but like,